sneakeralex/carTest/docs/Database_Schema.md

-# Car Service Management System - Database Schema
+# Car Test Site Booking Management System - Database Schema

 ## Overview
-This document describes the database schema for the Car Service Management System.
+This document describes the database schema for the Car Test Site Booking Management System.
 The system uses MySQL as the primary database with JPA/Hibernate for ORM mapping.

 ## Database Configuration
 - **Database**: MySQL 8.0+